More case studies with Indaten®

-Foster + Partners first winery project was an opportunity to look afresh at the building type, using the natural topography of the site to aid the wine-making process and create the optimum working conditions while reducing the building's energy demand and visual impact.
+Foster + Partners first winery project was an opportunity to take a fresh look at the building type, using the natural topography of the site to aid the wine-making process and create the optimum working conditions while reducing the building's energy demand and visual impact.

-The new winery of the Faustino Group, a 12,500 square-metre facility situated in one of Spain's foremost wine producing regions, has a production capacity of one million bottles per year.
-The building’s trefoil design expresses the three main stages of production: fermentation in steel vats, ageing in oak barrels and finally, ageing in bottles.
+The new winery of the Faustino Group, a 12 500 square-metre facility situated in one of Spain's foremost wine producing regions, has a production capacity of one million bottles per year.
+The building’s trefoil design expresses the three main stages of production: fermentation in steel vats, ageing in oak barrels, and ageing in bottles.
 These are controlled by an operational hub at the core.

 The wings containing the barrels and bottle cellar are partly embedded into the ground to produce the most favourable environmental conditions for the ageing of the wine, while the fermentation wing is exposed, allowing carbon dioxide to be released.

-A road rises to the roof of the building, where the harvested grapes are delivered straight into the hopper: the winery is designed to take advantage of the sloping terrain, using gravity to aid the movement of the grapes within the building, maximizing efficiency and minimizing damage of the grapes.
+A road rises to the roof of the building where the harvested grapes are delivered straight into the hopper.
+The winery is designed to take advantage of the sloping terrain using gravity to aid the movement of the grapes within the building, maximising efficiency and minimising damage of the grapes.

-Weathering steel façade: blending in, ageing with time
+Weathering steel facade: Blending in and ageing with time

 Minimised visual Impact and maximised environmental benefits